Class PlanarImage

 public WritableRaster copyData(WritableRaster raster)

 Copies an arbitrary rectangular region of this image to the supplied writable raster.
 The region to be copied is determined from the bounds of the supplied raster.
 The supplied raster must have a SampleModel that is compatible with this image.
-If the raster is null, an raster is created by this method.
+If the given raster is null, a new raster is created by this method.

 Specified by: